ColOfAbRiX/monad-study/README.md

 # Studying Monads in Scala

+## How to use these examples

+These examples have been developed throughout my learning process towards full functional programming and their size grew little by little.

+The logical order to follow is by starting at the main module `MainMonadStudy` and from there follow the each example, top to bottom.
+This will lead you to discover the data structures I created, what problems I faced and how I solved them.

+Names on the examples might not be the familiar ones and might differ from the standard Scala ones.
+I've chosen this approach on purpose to put myself in a situation where I really had to think what is happening, without the prior knowledge of Scala and possibly of Haskell.
+But sometimes it really becomes confusing!

 ## You could have invented monads

 Some practice with the topics explained in the article